 During your first semester, making friends and having a good time is definitely a priority, but this can come at a cost that your bank account may not be to happy about.
 We’ve all had that one night out where we bring our card out and think contactless in our best friend.
 (It isn’t, FYI.
 Not a friend at all.
 In fact, more like an evil worst enemy.)
 A good way to avoid this problem is to only bring cash out with you.
-You, your hangover and your bank balance will thank you the next day.
+You, your hangover and your bank balance will thank you for the next day.
 You’ll definitely be able to stay within your limits and not be tempted to overspend and over-drink, which is a plus for everyone involved.
 Similarly, try not to go mad with online shopping.It may only seem like £20 here and £15 there, but once you start adding delivery charges and all these extra expenses, it can put quite a dent in your bank balance.
 You managed at home with the clothes and stuff you had and it wasn’t the end of the world; so no one is going to care if you’ve worn the same top out to two different events!
 Know where to draw the line before your bank does it for you.
-It is also important to prioritise – obviously you’ll want a bit more cash for freshers weeks and partying in first semester, but just make sure this doesn’t come at the cost of you not being able to eat in week 11 of term.
-That round of shots you brought in second week doesn’t seem like such a good idea now you can’t afford bread and milk, huh.
+It is also important to prioritise – obviously, you’ll want a bit more cash for freshers weeks and partying in the first semester, but just make sure this doesn’t come at the cost of you not being able to eat in week 11 of the term.
+That round of shots you brought in the second week doesn’t seem like such a good idea now you can’t afford bread and milk, huh.

 Now you’re living out from under the roof of mum and dad, you’re one step closer to being independent.
 Unfortunately, alongside being independent comes some boring responsibilities, and one of those is budgeting.
 Make sure you put aside enough each month to cover the essentials: rent, bills, food, books etc. Then you can work out how much you’ll have left each month for nonessentials, and it is up to you how to spend that!
 I used to laugh at my dad with his Excel budgeting spreadsheets, but they are actually super useful and a great way to keep track of where your money is going – I would have been completely lost and totally broke without the system I’ve got going, and I still use it now.
 10/10 would recommend.